timonus/TJReadLater/Readme.markdown

 ## Notes

 - The Read It Later API requires an [API Key](http://readitlaterlist.com/api/signup/).
 In order to use the TJReadItLater object, you must fill in `API_KEY` and `APP_NAME` in TJReadItLater.m.
 There is a `#warning` highlighting this.
-- The Kippt API requires an [API Key](http://kippt.com/api).
-In order to use the TJReadItLater object, you must fill in `API_KEY` in TJKippt.m.
-There is a `#warning` highlighting this.

 ## TBD